-1:54 FORUM, the fair’s annual talks program, is curated by Koyo Kouoh, Founder and Artistic Director of RAW Material Company, Dakar and supported by Gabriella Beckhurst (FORUM Curatorial Assistant).
+1-54 Forum, the fair’s annual talks program, is curated by Koyo Kouoh, Founder and Artistic Director of RAW Material Company, Dakar and supported by Gabriella Beckhurst (1-54 Forum Curatorial Assistant).

 For us, to be unsettled by the very word “community” is to remind ourselves that the word “community” might not name all it is that we can do and can be when we “get together.”
 If we can return in conclusion to the idea of community as “common ground” rather than commonality, we might think of communities as effects of how we meet on the ground, as a ground that is material, but also virtual, real and imaginary.
 Sara Ahmed and Anne-Marie Fortier, “Re-imagining communities,” in International Journal for Cultural Studies, Vol 6(3), 2003, 251-9.

-This year’s FORUM program in New York City convenes a range of artistic practices and aesthetic sensibilities around the idea of community.
+This year’s 1-54 Forum programme in New York City convenes a range of artistic practices and aesthetic sensibilities around the idea of community.
 Sara Ahmed and Anne-Marie Fortier’s notion of community – not as a foundation but as a process of commoning and as a site activated by relations – finds voice and is expanded here.

 Contemporary artists and theorists continue to explore ways of engaging or “commoning” with the past.
 Artistic engagements with historical conditions – be they artistic, familial, civil rights, critical race, feminist, or queer – can offer us generative methods with which to build intergenerational communities across pasts, presents, and futures.
 But what is at stake in this restaging of community, and how does history collide, re-presence, or open up possibilities in our presents?
 With antagonism the automatic response, how do the arts – which often bear the weight of responsibility in unfolding and imaging new worlds – remind us that following the force of refusal comes organisation, regrouping, and the building of coalitions?
 Opening the program, Raél Jero Salley invites us to consider the ways in which artistry enables us to visualize, but also mobilize such transformative socio-political communities.
 His lecture will probe the question: how do we occupy these social frameworks as a “we,” and what is implied in acts of re-drawing collectivization?